-The written application shall state:
+The written application for permit shall state:

 - a.
-The name and address of the applicant and the applicant's legal status, i.e. natural person, partnership, corporation, association, or other organization. - 1) If a partnership, the names and both business and residence addresses of all partners. - 2) If a corporation, the laws under which such corporation was organized, the address of the Michigan office of such corporation, if any, and the names and addresses of all officers and directors or trustees of said corporation. - 3) If an association or other organization, the principal office and place of business of the association or organization, and the names and addresses of all members of the association or organization, unless they exceed twenty in number, in which case the application shall so state, and the names and addresses of the officers of the association or organization shall be given. - b.
+The name and address of the applicant and the applicant's legal status, i.e., natural person, partnership, corporation, association, or other organization. - 1) If a partnership, the names and both business and residence addresses of all partners. - If a corporation, the laws under which such corporation was organized, the address of the Michigan office of such corporation, and the names and addresses of all officers and directors or trustees of said corporation. - 3) If an association or other organization, the principal office and place of business of the association or organization, and the names and addresses of all members of the association or organization, unless they exceed twenty in number, in which case the application shall so state, and the names and addresses of the officers of the association or organization shall be given. - b.
 The period within which the activity is to be conducted, giving the dates of beginning and ending. - c.
-The names and addresses of all individuals who will act as agents for the applicant on airport property. - d.
-A statement to the effect that, if a permit is to be granted, such permit will not be used as or represented to be an endorsement by the Authority or any of its officers or employees. - e.
-A statement whether or not the applicant (including all partners, officer, directors, or trustees of the applicant) or any of its agents has had a prior permit revoked for violation of the Airport Rules and Regulations. - f.
-The application shall be subscribed and sworn to, before an officer authorized to administer oaths, by the applicant; if partnerships, by a member of the firm; if a corporation, trust or association, by one of the officers or trustees.
+The purpose and nature of the activity, in sufficient detail for the Authority to determine compliance with Section 6 of this document, particularly including Section 6.07. - d.
+The names and addresses of all individuals who will act as agents for the applicant on airport property. - e.
+A statement to the effect that, if a permit is to be granted, such permit will not be used as or represented to be an endorsement by the Authority or any of its officers or employees. - f.
+A statement whether or not the applicant (including all partners, officer, directors, or trustees of the applicant) or any of its agents has had a prior permit revoked for violation of the Airport Rules and Regulations. - g.
+The application shall be subscribed and sworn to before an officer authorized to administer oaths, by the applicant; if partnerships, by a member of the firm; if a corporation, trust, or association, by one of the officers or trustees.
 Immediately above his or her signature, the individual signing shall write out the following statement in his or her own handwriting: